Original Oration

 Adjudication

-Judges will score each speaker along a rubric, with the final point placement being the average of the three scores.
-Five points shall be awarded in each of the following categories: Selection, Introduction, Structure & Delivery, Vocal Elements, and Physical Presentation.
-The specific scoring sheet is available by clicking the button further down this page.
+One or two adjudicators will score each speaker along a rubric, with the final point placement being the average of the scores when two adjudicators are present.
+Five points shall be awarded in each of the following categories:

-Points Placement Award
+Points Placement

 Time Limits

-Original Oration has a 15 second “grace period” on maximum length.
+Original Oration has a 15-second “grace period” on maximum length.
 If the judge(s) in a round determine that a speaker has exceeded the maximum time and gone beyond the “grace period,” the speaker shall receive an automatic one-point deduction.
 If the student fails to reach the minimum time (no grace), the student shall receive an automatic one-point deduction.

 How to Participate